 4. Tamaki Hikoi

 Do you ever wonder what happened in New Zealand before the European settlers arrived?
 Do you want to know why Auckland (“Tamaki” in Maori) was fought over so hard and for so long?
 Tamaki Hikoi takes you on a walking tour of Auckland focusing on the Maori culture and heritage of the area.
-Find out where else you can experience the Maori culture in 13 Places to Experience Maori Culture in New Zealand.
+Check out their tours on Viator and Tripadvisor for more information.
+Plus, find out where else you can experience the Maori culture in 13 Places to Experience Maori Culture in New Zealand.

 Location: Orakei Marae, Orakei, Auckland Central.
 Book your tour with Tamaki Hikoi here.